rustymotors/server/docs/client.md

 (_This can be done by opening a `Run...
 (Win+R) > MMC (Microsoft Management Console) > Add/Remove Snap-in > Available snap-ins, click Certificates > select Computer account and Local computer > double-click on Certificates > right-click on Trusted Root Certification Authorities Store > All tasks, select Import > Locate the cert.pem file > Finish`_)

+!!
+Please make sure to restart the browser afterwards !!

 ### Change the graphics settings

 In <game dir>\SaveData\options.ini, change the value `graphicsModeIndex=<value>`, according to resolution list: